nodejs/node-addon-api/doc/checker-tool.md

-**node-addon-api** provides a [checker tool][] that will inspect a given directory tree, identifying all Node.js native addons therein, and further indicating for each addon whether it is an N-API addon.
+**node-addon-api** provides a [checker tool][] that will inspect a given directory tree, identifying all Node.js native addons therein, and further indicating for each addon whether it is an Node-API addon.

 ## To use the checker tool: